All Episodes

 Be it the presidential race, be it the Senate, be it the House.

-Why all the polls always routinely show the public prefers Democrats.
+Why all the polls always routinely show the public prefers Democrats?

 It's a story by Susan Page.

-Americans are paying unusually close attention to the congressional elections in November, according to USA Today Gallup poll, and they're more inclined to deliver big gains to Democrats than in any year since Republicans swept to control of the House and the Senate in 1994.
+And they're more inclined to liver big gains to Democrats than in any year since Republicans swept to control of the House and the Senate in 1994.

 They're so excited at the drive-by media.